-There are twelve (12) emergency phones strategically placed around campus, to include one (1) at Avery Glen Apartments.
-There are also eight (8) emergency phones located on each level of the parking deck at each stairwell entrance Each provides immediate access to Agnes Scott Police Dispatch.
+There are twenty-eight (28) emergency phones strategically placed around campus, to include one at Avery Glen Apartments.
+There are also emergency phones located on each level of the parking deck at each stairwell entrance, as well as on each level in the stairwells themselves.
+Each provides immediate access to Agnes Scott Police Dispatch.